Sankluj/mariadb-s3cmd/README.md

 # postgres-s3cmd
-Docker image with mongo and s3cmd
+Docker image with mariadb and s3cmd